Mahin008/social_media_app/README.md

 # social_media_app

 A new Flutter project.
+Making a social media app.
+One can make posts and read others post in real time and can attach image in the posts not only that , one can chat with others.

-## Getting Started
+## Learning Basic CRUD Operations with firebase database

-This project is a starting point for a Flutter application.
+This project is a starting point for learning firebase database with flutter.

 A few resources to get you started if this is your first Flutter project: